markocupic/contao-component-awesomplete/README.md

 ![Alt text](https://github.com/markocupic/markocupic/blob/main/logo.png "logo")

 # Awesomplete integration for Contao CMS
-This is a customized package of the [Awesomplete](https://github.com/LeaVerou/awesomplete) uploader to be integrated in [Contao](https://contao.org/de/).
+This is a customized package of [Awesomplete](https://github.com/LeaVerou/awesomplete) to be integrated in [Contao](https://contao.org/de/).